soulhotel/FF-ULTIMA/README.md

 ###### :warning: You only need to touch the user.js when installing the theme for the first time.
 It's function is to enable userChrome and add theme settings to the about:config page.
 Do not copy the user.js file into the Profile Folder <ins>if you are just updating the theme to a new version</ins>.
 Unless you want all of your saved settings to be reset :).

-###### :accessibility: Reading the [release page](https://github.com/soulhotel/FF-CSS-ULTIMA/releases/latest) is always reccomended.
+###### :accessibility: Reading the [release page](https://github.com/soulhotel/FF-CSS-ULTIMA/releases/latest) is always recommended.
 When new versions of the theme come out - and they include new preferences in the about:config page, you may want to open the new user.js file and compare it to your current settings.
 You can either add the settings manually in the about:config page... or load your own editted user.js file to add the new settings and keep your old the same way.
 </details>